-Buildable lands for residential use shall be inventoried and plans shall encourage the availability of adequate numbers of needed housing units at price ranges and rent levels which are commensurate with the financial capabilities of Oregon households and allow for flexibility of housing location, type and density determined in the housing needs projection.
-The local buildable lands inventory must document the amount of buildable land in each residential plan designation.
+Buildable lands for residential use shall be inventoried and plans shall encourage the availability of adequate numbers of needed housing units at price ranges and rent levels which are commensurate with the financial capabilities of Oregon households and allow for flexibility of housing location, type and density.

-OAR 660-008-0010.
-Allocation of Buildable Land.
-The mix and density of needed housing is determined in the housing needs projection.
-Sufficient buildable land shall be designated on the comprehensive plan map to satisfy housing needs by type and density range as
+OAR 660-008-0010 Allocation of Buildable Land The mix and density of needed housing is determined in the housing needs projection.
+Sufficient buildable land shall be designated on the comprehensive plan map to satisfy housing needs by type and density range as determined in the housing needs projection.
+The local buildable lands inventory must